Dirk Reichardt: Career

-In 1987, he took his first full-time studio job as an arranger in Hamburg.
+In 1987, Reichardt took his first full-time studio job as an arranger in Hamburg.
 For a short time, he also played keyboards in the band Fex.
-In the 1990s, quickly making a name for himself in the German music and media landscape, Dirk Reichardt established himself as a sought-after keyboardist, arranger, composer, and music producer.
+In the 1990s, quickly making a name for himself in the German music and media landscape, Reichardt established himself as a sought-after keyboardist, arranger, composer, and music producer.
 As a studio keyboardist, he has worked with a variety of artists including Dieter Bohlen, Blue System, Bonnie Tyler, Dionne Warwick, Roy Black, Fun Factory, and Nana, and has co-produced with Danny Shogger and David Parker (Taco).
 At the same time, he worked as an independent producer for radio stations in Germany and throughout Europe.

-In 1998 Dirk Reichardt founded the music production company jamXmusic gmbh, with whom he has produced over 100 jingle packages produced for 75 radio stations in Europe and the USA. jamXmusic is one of the most successful German music production companies in this market.
+In 1998, Reichardt founded the music production company jamXmusic gmbh, with whom he has produced over 100 jingle packages produced for 75 radio stations in Europe and the USA. jamXmusic is one of the most successful German music production companies in this market.

-In 2004, Dirk Reichardt gained recognition as a film composer.
+In 2004, Reichardt gained recognition as a film composer.
 Alongside his co-composers Stefan Hansen and Max Berghaus, Reichardt received the German Film Award in Gold for Best Film Music for Erbsen auf halb 6 (Peas at Half Past Six).

-Over time, Reichardt forged a long-standing creative partnership with renowned German actor, film director, and producer Til Schweiger.
-Together, they crafted the soundtracks for iconic German blockbusters such as Barefoot, Rabbit Without Ears (Keinohrhasen), Rabbit Without Ears 2 (Zweiohrküken), Kokowääh 1 and 2, and the German Original Head Full of Honey (Honig im Kopf), among others, leaving a lasting imprint on the German film music landscape.
+Over time, Reichardt forged a long-standing creative partnership with German actor, film director, and producer Til Schweiger.
+Together, they crafted the soundtracks for iconic German blockbusters such as Barefoot, Rabbit Without Ears (Keinohrhasen), Rabbit Without Ears 2 (Zweiohrküken), Kokowääh, and Head Full of Honey (Honig im Kopf).

 The Rabbit Without Ears original soundtrack became the first and, so far, only German film soundtrack to achieve platinum status for over 200,000 CDs sold in Germany.
 Reichardt's piano compositions "A Rainy Day in Vancouver" and "Emma/Leila’s Theme" rank among his most successful and popular works.

-The Rabbit Without Ears original soundtrack became the first and, so far, only German film soundtrack to achieve platinum status for over 200,000 CDs sold in Germany.
-Reichardt's piano compositions "A Rainy Day in Vancouver" and "Emma/Leila’s Theme" rank among his most successful and popular works.

-In 2010, Dirk Reichardt and Til Schweiger co-founded the record label barefoot music for future film soundtrack releases and the development of solo artist projects.
-In 2011, Dirk Reichardt served as a jury member for the German Music Authors’ Award.
+In 2010, Reichardt and Til Schweiger co-founded the record label barefoot music for future film soundtrack releases and the development of solo artist projects.
+In 2011, Reichardt served as a jury member for the German Music Authors’ Award.